asendotsinski/comp-mech-generalizability/README.md

  - Logit Attribution
  - Attention Pattern

-You can run the experiments through the `notebooks/experiments.ipynb` notebook.
-This notebook contains the code to run the experiments for the logit lens, logit attribution, and attention pattern.
+#### Execute all the experiments

-#### Script to execute all the experiments
+You can run the all the experiments and save plots through the `notebooks/run_all.ipynb` notebook.

-You can run the experiments with the following command:
+Or you can run the experiments with the following command:
 ```bash
 cd scripts
 python run_all.py